The recipe in Talend Data Preparation, just like any cooking recipe, is the list of preparation steps applied to your data.

 This operation allows you to look at the state of your data before you applied the function.
 In this case, you can see that the whitespaces in the FIRST_NAME and LAST_NAME columns can be found again.
 You can also hover your mouse over the green button for preview.

-click the trash can icon on the left.
+click the trash can icon on the right.

 Unlike the disable button you used earlier, the trash can icon completely removes a line from the recipe.